 Vision for digital technology at our school

-[The purpose of this section is to explain to the community the role that you would like digital technologies to play within the school environment.
-The text below is included as a sample only and should be amended to reflect your school community.]

-Example School understands that safe and appropriate use of digital technologies including the internet, apps, computers and tablets provide students with rich opportunities to support learning and development in a range of ways.
+Wodonga West Primary School understands that safe and appropriate use of digital technologies including the internet, apps, computers and tablets provide students with rich opportunities to support learning and development in a range of ways.

 Through increased access to digital technologies, students can benefit from enhanced learning that is interactive, collaborative, personalised and engaging.
 Digital technologies enable our students to interact with and create high quality content, resources and tools.
 It also enables personalised learning tailored to students’ particular needs and interests and transforms assessment, reporting and feedback, driving new forms of collaboration and communication.

-Example School believes that the use of digital technologies at school allows the development of valuable skills and knowledge and prepares students to thrive in our globalised and inter-connected world.
+Wodonga West Primary School believes that the use of digital technologies at school allows the development of valuable skills and knowledge and prepares students to thrive in our globalised and inter-connected world.
 Our school’s vision is to empower students to use digital technologies safely and appropriately to reach their personal best and fully equip them to contribute positively to society as happy, healthy young adults.

-iPads at Example School

-[If your school operates a 1-to-1 learning model, this section of your policy you should include specific details about the school’s needs.
-Please consider including information about purchase or lease arrangements for the devices, insurance and any technical specifications you require.
-You should also include information about financial assistance and access issues, if appropriate.
-The text below is included as a sample only and must be amended to reflect your school community.
-If you are operating or considering a 1-to-1 learning model, please ensure that you carefully consider the Department’s policy on Personal Devices and reference your school’s Parent Payments policy].

-Classes at Example School are delivered with the use of iPads.
-Students must bring a charged iPad to school each day to be used during class time for different learning activities.

-Our school operates a Bring Your Own Device (BYOD) program, which means students must bring their own purchased or leased iPad with them to school each day.
-Example School has special arrangements with [insert company name, i.e. AppleDirect] a local computer store that offers discounted prices for the lease or purchase of iPads for Example School students.

-Students are required to have their own iPad that must:

-[Amend as appropriate]

-be brought to school in a protective case

-have at least 10 GB of storage

-operate on version High Sierra 10.0 or later

-have access to Microsoft Word, Excel and PowerPoint.

-Please note that our school does not have insurance to cover accidental damage to students’ iPads, and parents/carers are encouraged to consider obtaining their own insurance for their child’s iPad.

-Example School has in place arrangements to support families who may be experiencing long or short-term hardship to access iPads for schoolwork.
-We also have a number of spare iPads that can be loaned to students in certain circumstances.

-Students, parents and carers who would like more information or assistance regarding our BYOD program are encouraged to contact [insert name, number].

-[insert ANY OTHER PROGRAMS OR SPECIFIC POLICY ISSUES AT YOUR SCHOOL]

 Safe and appropriate use of digital technologies